sbg/VBT-TrioAnalysis/DuoComparison/README.md

 ### -base Baseline_vcf_path

 A **required** parameter which specifies the baseline vcf file path.
-It supports both bcf and vcf file formats.
+It supports both vcf.gz and vcf file formats.

 ### -called Query_vcf_path

 A **required** parameter which specifies the query vcf file path.
-It supports both bcf and vcf file formats.
+It supports both vcf.gz and vcf file formats.

 ### -ref Reference_fasta_path